Which Sonos Speaker Should You Buy?

 Ikea Symfonisk Bookshelf Speaker

-What’s not to like: The Symfonisk looks like an Ikea product, not a Sonos.
-It’s tall and narrow in contrast to the shorter, squatter profile of the Sonos One and One SL.
+What’s not to like: The speaker looks like an Ikea product, not like a Sonos.
+Like the earlier version, the new model is tall and narrow in contrast to the shorter, squatter profile of Sonos speakers such as the One and One SL.
 Whether that’s a disadvantage is up to you.
-Positioned horizontally, the Symfonisk can be mounted on a wall and used as a shelf, but its limited capacity makes it better suited to holding bric-a-brac than heavy books.
-Like Sonos’ other home speakers, the Symfonisk lacks Bluetooth capability; it needs WiFi to function.
+Ikea is now selling a limited edition speaker grill for $12 that can change the look of Symfonisk models, and a European company called Unisk makes grills in felt, fabric, and wood veneer, starting at $24.
+Positioned horizontally, the Symfonisk Bookshelf can be mounted on a wall and used as a shelf, but its limited weight capacity makes it better suited to holding light volumes of poetry than hefty historical biographies.
+Like Sonos’ other home speakers, the model lacks Bluetooth capability; it needs WiFi to function.